Request for Proposals: University Strategic Initiative Seed Grants

 The Office of the Executive Vice President and Provost is making funds available through seed grants to fund pilot projects that support the University’s 2016-2020 Strategic Plan, Our Commitment to Impact.
-The University’s Strategic Plan Oversight Committee invites its eight Steering Committees to develop these initiatives with the help of their communities.
+The University’s Strategic Plan Oversight Committee invites the Penn State community to work with the appropriate Steering Committees to develop initiative proposals.
 Information on the overarching funding philosophy behind Penn State’s strategic initiatives can be found on our Strategic Initiative Funding Philosophy page.

-Steering Committee proposals should clearly demonstrate how the initiative promotes one or more of the plan’s thematic priorities (Advancing the Arts and Humanities, Driving Digital Innovation, Enhancing Health, Stewarding Our Planet’s Resources, and Transforming Education) and supporting elements (Constituent Outreach and Engagement, Infrastructure and Support, and Organizational Processes).
-Proposals should also explicitly incorporate one or more of the plan’s foundations (Enabling Access to Education, Engaging Our Students, Fostering and Embracing a Diverse World, Enhancing Global Engagement, Driving Economic Development, and Ensuring a Sustainable Future).
+Proposals will be accepted for two review cycles per year.
+They may be submitted by any current Penn State faculty member, staff member, or student.
+Proposals should clearly demonstrate how the initiative promotes one or more of the plan’s Thematic Priorities (Advancing the Arts and Humanities, Driving Digital Innovation, Enhancing Health, Stewarding Our Planet’s Resources, and Transforming Education) or Supporting Elements (Constituent Outreach and Engagement, Infrastructure and Support, and Organizational Processes).
+Proposals should explicitly integrate one or more of the plan’s Foundations (Enabling Access to Education, Engaging Our Students, Fostering and Embracing a Diverse World, Enhancing Global Engagement, Driving Economic Development, and Ensuring a Sustainable Future).

 The Role of the Strategic Plan Steering Committees

-The Strategic Plan Steering Committees are the bodies charged by the Executive Vice President and Provost with developing strategic initiatives in support of Penn State’s overall plan.
-It is part of the committees’ role to engage their networks to solicit ideas from a broad array of constituents.
-If a non-committee member has an idea for a strategic initiative, that person should identify the appropriate committee to sponsor the initiative (see strategicplan.psu.edu/steering-committees/) and seek its support to develop and refine their idea.
-While ideas are welcomed from the broad community, the RFPs for cycle 1 must be submitted by the Steering Committees.
-Future rounds of the RFP will likely be broader in terms of eligibility, but at this time the Steering Committees play a critical role in guiding the implementation process.
+The Strategic Plan Steering Committees are the bodies charged by the Executive Vice President and Provost with working with constituents to develop strategic initiatives in support of Penn State’s overall plan.
+It is part of the committees’ role to engage their networks to solicit a broad array of ideas.
+Those considering preparing a proposal are strongly encouraged to identify the appropriate committee and seek their input to develop and refine the initiative (see strategicplan.psu.edu/steering-committees/).

 - The funding range for individual proposals is $50,000 – $250,000.
 It is anticipated that approximately 10 proposals will be funded per proposal cycle (see timeline below).